 The competitive capacity of businesses is a key driver for a sustainable economic and social development in our country and, for a bank with strong local roots such as Intesa Sanpaolo, the capacity and propensity to understand better businesses and their operating and strategic needs become even more important, in order to be a reliable partner in the growth and development stages, but above all in times of difficulty.

-In 2015 Intesa Sanpaolo granted 48 billion euro of new medium/long-term credit to for households and businesses.
-Of these, 41 billion in Italy (+54% compared to 2014) with 20,000 companies back to performing loan positions (29,000 since 2014).
+In 2015 Intesa Sanpaolo granted 56 billion euro of new medium/long-term credit to for households and businesses.
+Of these, 48 billion in Italy (+16% compared to 2014) with 24,000 companies back to performing loan positions (more than 52,000 since 2015).
 The Bank constantly work in partnership with Trade Association and institutional players to support business growth with dedicated credit lines.
 A constant attention is paid to the world of small and medium enterprises, that constitutes the engine of our economy, and led the bank to cooperate with the major Confidi organisations, that issue guarantees (with 50% coverage on average), facilitating businesses’ access to short-term and medium/long-term financing for business and production activities.
 Read more

 This attention is also reflected in the analysis that the Studies and Research department carries out regarding local economies and production chains with the aim of identifying customer needs and strengthening its product model, by facilitating access to credit, the various forms of production aggregation and the promotion of companies with a recognised strategic role in the chains.

 The dialogue with the players in the Italian business system has focused its fragile aspects: dimensional growth, support for the creation of business networks, human resources, and innovation.
 The "Education and Innovation" project, started in 2015, seeks to better respond to the emerging needs.
-Intesa Sanpaolo participates in the project, as part of the broader agreement signed with Confindustria Piccola Industria, with the aim of strengthening and enhancing Italian SMEs’ investment in training, through workshops (Milan, Rome, Padua, Bergamo) that involved entrepreneurs, experts and trade associations representatives of the four pilot areas: the advanced manufacturing, the fashion industry, biomedical and aerospace.
-During 2016 a survey will be carried on, involving about 300 companies in order to build a "platform of educational components", useful to address the changes brought by technology trends and new economic scenarios.
+Intesa Sanpaolo participates in the project, as part of the broader agreement signed with Confindustria Piccola Industria, with the aim of strengthening and enhancing Italian SMEs’ investment in training.

 Innovation, research and development are key factors for the economic development of our country.
-For this reason in 2014 Intesa Sanpaolo dedicated a structure reporting directly to the Managing Director, Chief Innovation Officer, that has the task of researching and analysing innovative solutions available on national and international markets to identify development opportunities for the Group and its customers.
-During 2015 the Network for the Innovation was created, with the appointment of Specialists for Innovation, colleagues identified in each Regional direction, whose task is to disseminate initiatives and innovative services, to facilitate the matching of supply and demand of technological solutions and to develop local partnerships, acting as "ambassadors" of the Center for Innovation.
+For this reason in 2014 Intesa Sanpaolo dedicated a structure reporting directly to the Managing Director, Chief Innovation Officer, which aims to support and accelerate the Group's business innovation capability through research, analysis, design and promotion of solutions on the national and international market that could give rise to new business opportunities and development of the territory.
+The department contributes at spreading innovation culture also through a network of specialists in each Regional direction and in Subsidiary banks (Alexbank, Intesa Sanpaolo Bank - Slovenia, Privredna Banka Zagreb e VÚB Banka), whose task is to disseminate initiatives and innovative services, to facilitate the matching of supply and demand of technological solutions and to develop local partnerships, acting as "ambassadors" of the Center for Innovation.

-In order to create business development and acceleration opportunities for the most promising technological start-ups Intesa Sanpaolo developed several initiatives, such as the Nova+ financing programme and the Intesa Sanpaolo Start Up Initiative.
-During 2015 the Tech Marketplace digital platform was launched, that enables startups, SMEs and big companies to match their technology needs and offers, with the aim of creating partnerships, commercial agreements and acquisitions.
+In order to create business development and acceleration opportunities for the most promising technological start-ups Intesa Sanpaolo developed several initiatives, such as the Nova+ financing programme, the Intesa Sanpaolo Start Up Initiative and the Tech Marketplace digital platform, that enables startups, SMEs and big companies to match their technology needs and offers, with the aim of creating partnerships, commercial agreements and acquisitions.